 Modern 4x4-ing is rife with debate.
 In this series, our expert tackles the best way to go downhill nose first.

 Suzuki’s 4x4 expert, Alan Pepper, has spent 43 years tackling challenging roads with a variety of 4x4s.
 He bought his first off-road vehicle in 1975, and has been training thousands of people at Bass Lake for decades.
 Here are his thoughts on how people should be driving.
 This is the start of our series on modern 4x4 driving.
-Disagree with us?
-Comment on this post or let us know on Facebook or Twitter.
+Have anything to add?
+Comment on our Facebook and/or Twitter platforms.

 Training courses have been around for the last four decades and the strange thing is that they have not changed very much!
 The course content is almost verbatim out of a manual published in the seventies that people are still using a good four decades later.
 However, vehicles have changed dramatically and can handle different situations in many different ways to what they did back then.
 Smaller engines, automatic gearboxes and a host of electronic aids allow the inexperienced driver to perform amazing feats off-road... yet the courses continue to serve up this information that is just blatantly wrong.
 The reason that it survives is that it is ‘very macho’.
 It’s also important to remember that the technology developed works REACTIVELY, not PROACTIVELY, and a good 4x4 driver is always proactively exploring the dangers of the road ahead and strategising how best to deal with them.